Nuts ‘n Beans

 Romance is needed

 Here are the menus I specifically created those two nights.
 As per usual, most of the ingredients are procured at local farmers markets and butcher shops.
-Whatever looks in season, cute, ripe or glowingly fresh makes the menu.
-Review up on Yelp for this one :-)
+Whatever looks in season, cute, ripe and glowingly fresh, makes the menu.
+Thankfully, the review up on Yelp for this one :-)

 The first menu